Mann Library offers a variety of services to support the information needs of Cornell AgriTech.

-- Requesting Print Materials as a Retiree: Retired faculty and staff have full use of the Mann Library collection if they are on campus in Ithaca, and they may return items to the Library using the book drop located outside the general services building at NYSAES.
+- Requesting Print Materials as a Retiree: Retired faculty and staff have full use of the Mann library collection if they are on campus in Ithaca, and they may return items to the library using the book drop located outside the Buildings & Properties Building at NYSAES.
 If they choose not to come to campus, retired faculty and staff would have to request books or articles through their local public library using Interlibrary Loan (ILL).
 ILL is the only borrowing option for physical print items at this time, because there is no longer a centralized, staffed location on the Geneva campus to manage borrowing for those affiliates who do not have a departmental mailbox.
 Retiree borrowing privileges do allow retirees to select a proxy borrower (someone that they have designate to borrow on their behalf).
 If the retired faculty or staff member knows someone who visits Ithaca’s campus a couple of times a week, they could request items through the library catalog, select an Ithaca campus library location as the pick-up location, and then the proxy borrower could pick-up and charge the items to the retirees account and bring them to Geneva.

 - Returning Print Materials: To return print materials, faculty and staff can place up to 3 items in campus mail envelopes (1 item per envelope) addressed to Mann Library which will be processed upon receipt.
 If more than 3 items are being returned or items are oversized and will not fit in campus envelopes, please return items in the book drop outside the Buildings & Properties Building.
 Please note: items which have been returned through Geneva campus mail or the book drop will not be removed from patron accounts until they have been received and processed at Mann Library, which could take up to one business day from the time of return.

 - Rare & Distinctive Collections: Rare items from Geneva have been moved to Mann Special Collections.
 These materials can be viewed in the Mann Library Special Collections viewing area by appointment.

 Access to Cornell Library’s Licensed Electronic Content